lsst-dm/dmtn-061/index.rst

 ``DecorrelateALKernelSpatialTask``) is called from the ``makeDiffim`` task.

-**Timing:** Contrary to the spatially-varying AL decorrelation, the spatially-varying Zogy implementation takes :math:`\sim 51.7` seconds, or :math:`\sim 93\%` longer than the non-spatially-varying version.
+**Timing:** The spatially-varying Zogy implementation takes :math:`\sim 55.3` seconds, or :math:`\sim 2\times` longer than the non-spatially-varying version.
 The reasons for this is unclear, except (as mentioned above) with the spatially-varying variant, the Zogy procedure is actually performed on significantly more image area due to the necessity of overlapping grid elements.
 It is quite possible that the grid configuration could be modified to optimize this and bring down computation time; this has not been thoroughly investigated.

 3.2. imageMapReduce: construction of new PSFs
 ---------------------------------------------